 - Protein is made available to poor rural residents, especially to the elderly and to children, through distribution to schools.

 - Local governance is enhanced by making meat available to traditional authority and conservancy meetings.

-Although some conservancies have received bad press due to financial management, this should not detract from the fact the majority of the 86 communal conservancies' committees are trying their best in managing complex situations and are producing financial reports to the MET to the best of their ability.
+Although some conservancies have received bad press due to financial management, this should not detract from the fact the majority of the 86 communal conservancies' committees are trying their best to manage complex situations and are producing financial reports to the MEFT to the best of their ability.

 It is important to note that rural communities on marginal or densely populated agricultural land, sometimes as a result of historical injustice, are most at risk from the effects of climate change, through increased drought resulting in desertification and episodic flooding and wash-off of topsoils.
 The opportunities provided by conservation agriculture and holistic rangeland management through support to conservancies should prevent the worst effects of climate change.
 However, the diversification from agriculture offered to communities through a wildlife-based economy, with the growth of employment, is an increasingly important adaptation to climate change.